 - Central Coastal Drive: Going this route, you will see some amazing beaches, historical sites, and even sugar maples at PEI National Park.

 Quebec is the largest province in Canada.
 As such, and as you can probably imagine, there’s a lot to see!
-Aside from British Columbia, Quebec is the province that I have experienced the most road trips in Canada.
+Aside from British Columbia, Quebec is the province that I have experienced the most epic Canadian road trips.
 That being said, there are sooooo many more I want to do one day.

 Our tenth and last province of Saskatchewan is great for back road exploration!
 There are so many options for road trips in Canada within Saskatchewan.
 With its sand dunes, scenic vistas, river valleys, and so much else to see, this province is sure to please no matter what it is you’re seeking.